chef-boneyard/chef-web-docs-2016/README.md

     git clone https://github.com/myusername/chef-docs.git
     # will take a while, repo is ~800MB

-You may wish to use [virtualenv](http://www.virtualenv.org/) & [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) (similar to rvm or rbenv), to isolate this Pytohn environment from others, so start out like so:
+You may wish to use [virtualenv](http://www.virtualenv.org/) & [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) (similar to rvm or rbenv), to isolate this Python environment from others, so start out like so:

     mkvirtualenv chef-docs
     workon chef-docs